Growth Irregularities

 Here’s a further description

 Normal Growth: Children typically follow predictable growth patterns in height, weight, and other developmental milestones.
-These patterns are often tracked using growth charts that compare a child’s measurements to those of other children of the same age and sex.
+These patterns are often tracked using growth charts.
+The charts compare a child’s measurements to those of other children of the same age and sex.

 Irregular Growth: When a child’s growth significantly differs from these expected patterns, it’s considered an irregularity.
 This can manifest in various ways: